 Parents are welcome to visit the school.
-Parents may visit classrooms, each lunch with their students, or meet with teachers and administrators.
+Parents may visit classrooms, or meet with teachers and administrators.
 To prepare for meetings, advance notice of 24 hours is required.
 Please contact your child's teacher or grade level administrator for more information.
 All visitors must first report to the main office to sign in and obtain a visitor's pass.
 Visitor's will be asked to show picture identification, wanded as a security check and escorted to their destination.
 Students are not permitted to bring a person to visit during the normal school day.